122: Labour's Freebies and The End of the Peers Show

 There's been a mass walkout of staff from the Jewish Chronicle over a particular columnist, but there's been trouble at Mill for a while.

-So, Hadley Friedman, David Aronovich, Johnny Friedland, and David Bediel have all said they're not going to work for the paper anymore.
+So Hadley Friedman, David Aronovich, Johnny Friedland, and David Bediel have all said they're not going to work for the paper anymore.

-And the inciting incident for this, although I think some of them have troubles going back a bit further, is that that the Jewish Chronicle published a series of stories by a freelancer whose biography appears to be somewhat inflated.
+And the inciting incident for this, although I think some of them have troubles going back a bit further, is that the Jewish Chronicle published a series of stories by a freelancer whose biography appears to be somewhat inflated.

-One of the clues that maybe it wasn't all straight down the line is the fact that he claims to have been a member of an elite Israeli special forces unit at the age of 53,
+One of the clues that maybe it wasn't all straight down the line is the fact that he claims to have been a member of an elite Israeli Special Forces unit at the age of 53,

+which is a bit sort of dad's army.
 I like the idea of a sort of Mossad Dad's army.

-Was he a hereditary member of the Special Forces unit?
+Was he a hereditary member of the Special Forces Unit?

-And also, the other thing that was very coincidental about these stories is that they all peddled this very specific line that was very helpful to Benjamin Netanyahu, which was the idea that the leader of Hamas was going to take some of the hostages and into Iran, and therefore there was sort of no point doing a hostage deal.
+And also, the other thing that was very coincidental about these stories is that they all peddled a very specific line that was very helpful to Benjamin Netanyahu, which was the idea that the leader of Hamas was going to take some of the hostages and into Iran, and therefore there was sort of no point doing a hostage deal.

-Now, the backdrop to that is the fact that there's huge pressure both from the Americans and from within Israel itself to do a ceasefire deal and the belief that that will lead to more of those hostages coming home.
+Now, the backdrop to that is the fact that there's huge pressure, both from the Americans and from within Israel itself, to do a ceasefire deal and the belief that that will lead to more of those hostages coming home.

+Benjamin Netanyahu has been really resistant to that.
 So, what had happened really was that a slightly fishy freelancer had been putting stories in the JC that were very pro-Netanyahu.

 And I think that really coalesced people's concerns already that the paper has become very pro-Likud, specifically, rather than like representing the British Jewish community or even representing a sort of broad pro-Israel self-defense position.

 But as you say, the issue of the ownership has been dribbling on for a while.
+So, Robbie Gibb, if you remember, was actually Andrew Neal's producer on the Sunday Politics.

+That's where I remember him from.
 He then became Theresa May's spin doctor.

+He then now sits on the BBC board.
 He was until recently listed as the person with sole control of the Jewish Chronicle.

+Okay.
 But we don't know where he got the money from.

 And so Alan Rusbridger in Prospect a couple of months ago raised the question maybe it was a US multi-millionaire that was funding this, but no one has been able to get to the bottom of it.